Irish rental income

 2019 and subsequent years:

-- click on ‘Review your tax’ link in 'PAYE Services'
+- Click on the ‘Review your tax’ link in 'PAYE Services'.

-If your net rental income is over €5,000, you will have to register for self assessment.
+If your net rental income is over €5,000, you will have to register for Self assessment.
 Use Revenue Online Service (ROS) to declare your rental income in your Form 11.
-More information on completing a Income Tax Return (Form 11).
-More information can be found in Filing your tax return.
+Further information on completing an Income Tax Return (Form 11) can be found at Help returning rental income.

-If you have rental income from a property outside Ireland, see the foreign rental income section for more information.
+If you have rental income from a property outside Ireland, please see the Foreign rental income section for additional information.

 If you sell one of your rental properties, you may have to pay Capital Gains Tax (CGT).